How to pronounce calliope

 • The fourth syllable is “pee” with a long “ee” sound.

-See also How to build a garden shed base
+See also How to use a returner

 So, to say “calliope”, pronounce it as “kuh-LY-uh-pee”.
 Remember to stress the “LY” syllable.